DevChanQ/devchanq.github.io/README.md

 ## Hello.

 I am Jeffrey Chan.
-I am a 27 years old independent software developer who resides in Hong Kong.
+I am a software engineer who resides in Hong Kong.

 I specialises in frontend and backend development but feel free to contact me to discuss about anything.